TheBanHammer/ToasterChan/README.md

 !opcheck |  | Checks if the current is OP (Bouncers+ can also check specific songs).
 !pet |  | Pets a user.
 !rjoin |  | Joins a roulette if active.
+!rule1-100 |  | Logs a rule from the list of rules for the internet.
+I.e. `!rule46` will give the response `The cake is a lie.`
 !rules |  | Provides a link to the room rules.
 !theme | !genre | Links to a forum post explaining the theme of the room.